 SADAR+VUGA was founded by Jurij Sadar and Boštjan Vuga in Ljubljana in 1996.
-Over the past decade and a half it has focused on open, innovative and integral architectural design and urban planning.
+Over nearly two decades it has focused on open, innovative and integral architectural design and urban planning.

 The office has been driven by a quest for quality, with a strong belief that forward-leaping architectural production contributes to our well-being, and generates a sensitive and responsive development of the physical context we live in, broadening our imagination and stimulating our senses.